Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Here is an example of this Russian doll type of structure:

 ![](spyder_manual_image.png)

+*Example of `.qsf` file manual exploration in the variable explorer of Spyder*

 If you look at each window's title bar, you can see that I first opened the object `Data`, then `SurveyElements`, then the item n° `223`, then its `Payload`, and finally its `Randomization` settings.